Symptoms of stomach cancer

 Indigestion (dyspepsia) that doesn't go away and burping

 You can get indigestion when acid from the stomach goes back up (refluxes) into the food pipe (oesophagus).
-Or you can get it if you have any irritation in your stomach.
-This often happens after eating (heartburn).
+Or you can get it if you have irritation in your stomach.
+Symptoms include:

-Remember, indigestion is common and it's not usually caused by cancer.
-Indigestion and heartburn can be very painful, even if nothing’s seriously wrong.
-See your doctor if you’ve had heartburn most days for 3 weeks or more.
+Remember, indigestion is common and is not usually caused by cancer.
+Indigestion and heartburn can be very painful, even if nothing is seriously wrong.
+See your doctor if these symptoms don't go away.
+Also talk to your doctor if anything you take for indigestion stops working.

 Feeling and being sick

 Stomach cancer can cause a blockage in the stomach.
-This stops food from passing through your digestive symptom which can make you feel or be sick.
+This stops food from passing through your digestive system and can make you feel or be sick.

 Rarely, there is blood in the vomit.
-You may not be able to see any blood if it is small amounts.
-The blood might be bright red, which means it is fresh bleeding.
+This might be bright red, which means it is fresh bleeding.
 Or it may look dark brown, like used coffee grounds, if the blood has been in the stomach for a while.

 Early and advanced stomach cancer can bleed into the stomach.
 Over time this reduces the number of red blood cells in your blood (anaemia).